VivekBhat/ProjectAlpha/README.md

 # ProjectAlpha

 ```
  This repo demonstrates Java array class with high-level interface

+ * highArray.java
+ * demonstrates array class with high-level interface
+ * to run this program: C>java HighArrayApp

 ```